cyborginstitute/administration/source/production-deployment-cycles.rst

    that most routine testing is ongoing and does not require active developer initiative.

-4. Create and test :term:`rollbacks`, to ensure that even if an update does not go as planned, it's possible to return to a known working state.
+4. Create and test :term:`rollbacks <rollback>`, to ensure that even if an update does not go as planned, it's possible to return to a known working state.

 5. Limit changes to production systems.